FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

 #### Classes

-For classes you can use a brief statement and more detailed comments:
+For classes use a brief statement and more detailed comments:

 ```c++
 /**